interval1066/dmatest/README.md

 ﻿# dmatest

-Just some code to buid a kernel module to play around with the DMA.
+Just some code to buid a kernel module to play around with the DMA bus.
+The actual intent is to create an RDMA demo eventually.

 1. **Direct Piping Interface**:
    - Write to `/dev/dma_in` to send data